-We understand that many communities have needs the far outpace the budget required to work with one of the water service behemoths.
-We have therefore made this our mission: Deliver an unparalleled level experience and service to support the water/wastewater needs of communities and municipalities at a reasonable cost.
+We understand that many communities have needs that far outpace the budget required to work with one of the water service behemoths.
+We have therefore made this our mission: Deliver an unparalleled level experience and service to support the water/wastewater and power needs of communities and municipalities at a reasonable cost.

 With more than 32 years' experience, Jeff Stone was the Chief of the Recycled Water Unit for the State of California, Department of Health Services, Division of Drinking Water (retired 12/31/2009).
 He carried out the legislative intent of promoting and expanding the statewide use of recycled water while ensuring that adequate measures are employed to protect public health.
 He was responsible for: